jsguides

 Error

 Error is a built-in object that represents runtime errors.
-It serves as the base constructor for all JavaScript errors, including built-in error types like TypeError, RangeError, SyntaxError, and ReferenceError.
+It is the base constructor for all JavaScript errors, including built-in error types like TypeError, RangeError, SyntaxError, and ReferenceError.

 Create an Error using the new keyword with the Error constructor: